F-I-D-O/Manuals/manuals/Programming/Java/Maven.md

 # Execute Programs from Maven
-For executing programs, Maven has the exec target.
-Mostly, you need to exacute java programs from maven.
+For executing programs, Maven has the `exec` plugin.
+This plugin has two goals:
+- `exec:java`: for Java programs
+- `exec:exec`: for any program

+However, the `exec:java` goal is not very flexible.
+It uses the same JVM as the calling Maven process, so the JVM cannot be configured in any way.
+Notably, with the `exec:java` goal, it is not possible to:
+- pass JVM arguments like `-Xmx`
+- set the library path using `-Djava.library.path`

+## `exec:java`
 Basic example:
 ```
 mvn exec:java  -Dexec.mainClass=test.Main
 ```
 Other usefull arguments:
  - `-Dexec.args="arg1 arg2 arg3"`

-If you want to pass the arguments like `Xmx` to jvm, you cannot use the `java` subgoal of the exec command.
-That is because with the `java` subgoal, Maven uses the same jvm it is running in to execute the program.
-To conigure jvm, we need to start a new instance.
-That is possible with the `exec` subgoal:
+## `exec:exec`
+Basic example>
 ```
 mvn exec:exec -Dexec.executable="java" -Dexec.args="Xmx30g -classpath %classpath test.Main"
 ```
+The `-classpath %classpath` argument is obligatory and it is used to pass the project classpath to the program.

-**Note that here, the `-Dexec.args` parameter is used both for vm and runtime arguments.**
+**Note that here, the `-Dexec.args` parameter is used both for vm and program arguments.**

 We can also use `-Dexec.mainClass` with `exec:exec`, but we need to refer it in the `-classpath` argument.
 The following three maven commands run the same Java program:
 ```